processone/docs.ejabberd.im/content/admin/guide/configuration.md

 interesting data in the entries returned by running filters specified in section [Filters](#filters).

+`ldap_groupattr`

-The name of the attribute that holds the group name, and that is used to differentiate between them.
+: The name of the attribute that holds the group name, and that is used to differentiate between them.
 Retrieved from results of the “Roster Filter” and “Group Filter”.
 Defaults to `cn`.

+`ldap_groupdesc`

-The name of the attribute which holds the human-readable group name in the objects you use to represent groups.
+: The name of the attribute which holds the human-readable group name in the objects you use to represent groups.
 Retrieved from results of the “Group Filter”.
-Defaults to whatever `ldap\_groupattr` is set.
+Defaults to whatever `ldap_groupattr` is set.

+`ldap_memberattr`

-The name of the attribute which holds the IDs of the members of a group.
+: The name of the attribute which holds the IDs of the members of a group.
 	Retrieved from results of the “Group Filter”.
 Defaults to `memberUid`.

 	The name of the attribute differs depending on the `objectClass` you use for your group objects, for example:

 		`posixGroup` -> `memberUid`
 		`groupOfNames` -> `member`
 		`groupOfUniqueNames` -> `uniqueMember`

+`ldap_userdesc`

-The name of the attribute which holds the human-readable user name.
+: The name of the attribute which holds the human-readable user name.
   Retrieved from results of the “User Filter”.
 Defaults to `cn`.

+`ldap_useruid`

-The name of the attribute which holds the ID of a roster item.
-Value of this attribute in the roster item objects needs to match the ID retrieved from the `ldap\_memberattr` attribute of a group object.
+: The name of the attribute which holds the ID of a roster item.
+Value of this attribute in the roster item objects needs to match the ID retrieved from the `ldap_memberattr` attribute of a group object.
 Retrieved from results of the “User Filter”.
 Defaults to `cn`.

 #### Control parameters